Skip to content

 Summary

 Cloud native systems were enabled by container orchestration with Kubernetes.
 It alleviated the need to use config management with tools like Ansible, Chef and Puppet because a control plane took responsibility for reconciling state across clusters of machines.
-Software delivery orchestration removes the need to use config tools to define our applications and their dependencies because a control plane becomes responsible for stitching all these elements together to produce a running app.
+App orchestration removes the need to use config tools to define our applications and their dependencies because a control plane becomes responsible for stitching all these elements together to produce a running app.

 Next Steps